 Fisheries and Seafood Scheme - open funding

-The Fisheries and Seafood Scheme will provide financial support for projects in England that secure sustainable growth across the catching, processing and aquaculture sectors, and that protect and enhance the marine environment.
+The Fisheries and Seafood Scheme (rolling applications with an 8-week turnaround) will provide financial support for projects in England that secure sustainable growth across the catching, processing and aquaculture sectors, and that protect and enhance the marine environment.

 Rolling deadline, 8-week turnaround.
 Up to 80% of costs can be covered depending on business type and size.
 If your total project cost is above £150,000, we would recommend that you contact the grants team prior to applying to discuss the proposal.